Our Jacobins: a Smorgasbord of News

 And they feel that the law schools are turning out prosecutors, judges,

-We're going to go through our grandchildren's lifetimes.
+That's what we go through our grandchildren's lifetimes.
+Exactly.

 I think everybody realized that deterrence makes the world go around.